-Life or Critical Illness Cover is designed to pay out if, during the term of the cover, the person covered dies, is diagnosed with a terminal illness, or is diagnosed with a critical illness we cover that meets one of our definitions, or if they meet the requirements of our definition of total permanent disability.
-You'll find the definitions of terminal illness, the critical illnesses we cover and the requirements of our total permanent disability definition in section 4.
+Critical Illness Cover is designed to pay out if, during the term of the cover, the person covered is diagnosed with a critical illness we cover that meets one of our definitions, or if they meet the requirements of our definition of total permanent disability.
+You'll find the definitions of the critical illnesses we cover and the requirements of our total permanent disability definition starting on page 38.

-If you have Life or Critical Illness Cover, we automatically include Additional Conditions Cover.
+If you have Critical Illness Cover, we automatically include Additional Conditions Cover.
 You can choose whether to add Standard Children's Critical Illness Cover or Enhanced Children's Critical Illness Cover or no cover for children.
 If you choose Enhanced Children's Critical Illness Cover you'll automatically have cover for pregnancy complications as an additional condition.
 Standard Children's Critical Illness Cover doesn't include cover for additional conditions.